Is This the Most Charming Market in Spain? A Weekend in Cadaqués

 Compartir

-Where to Stay for a Quiet Weekend
+Where to Stay for a Chill Weekend

 For something a little more tucked away and romantic, consider Hotel Villa Salvador.
 This locally loved guesthouse is perched further up the hill, with panoramic views over the bay and terraced rooms that open out onto the kind of balcony you’ll never want to leave.
-The vibe here is understated luxury — soft linens, neutral tones, and personal touches that make it feel like a home rather than a hotel.
+The vibe here is understated luxury with soft linens, neutral tones, and personal touches that make it feel like a home rather than a hotel.

-Book early — Cadaqués is intentionally small, and the best places fill up fast, especially between May and September.
+Ps. book early!
+Cadaqués is intentionally small, and the best places fill up fast, especially between May and September.
 If your ideal summer stay includes birdsong, bay views, and a coffee you don’t have to rush, this is where you’ll find it.

-What Else to Do in Cadaqués (At a Slow Pace)
+What Else to Do in Cadaqués

 Expo Dalí Cadaqués

-If you’re the kind of traveler who loves history and a little adventure, or if you just need a break to soak in some creativity, this blog post will be right up your alley: Exploring Spain’s Forgotten Castles: A Guide to Spain’s Best Hidden Ruins
+If you’re the kind of traveler who loves history and a little adventure, or if you just need a break to soak in some creativity, this blog post will be right up your alley:

 Once you’re behind the wheel, the real journey begins.
 From Barcelona, it’s about a 2.5-hour drive, mostly on smooth highways that roll through Catalonia’s sunlit countryside.
 You’ll pass olive groves, crumbling stone farmhouses, and glimpses of the coast - but it’s the last 30 minutes that will stay with you.

 As you leave the main road behind and begin the final stretch toward Cadaqués, the route narrows into winding curves.
 The hills rise around you, the sea appears and disappears in flashes, and everything starts to feel more secluded.
-This part of the drive requires your attention — it’s tight in places and full of bends — but it also forces you to slow down and start adjusting to the pace that defines the village ahead.
+This part of the drive requires your attention: it’s tight in places and full of bends… but it also forces you to slow down and start adjusting to the pace that defines the village ahead.

 Take your time on this stretch.
 Pull over if you need to.
 Roll down the windows and breathe in the change of air - drier, saltier, quieter.

+Ps.
 Once you reach town, don’t attempt to drive into the center!
 Cadaqués wasn’t built for cars, and it’s far too beautiful to experience from behind the wheel.
-Park in one of the designated lots just outside the old village — from there, it’s a short and scenic walk down to the bay.
+Park in one of the designated lots just outside the old village - from there, it’s a short and scenic walk down to the bay.

 You’ll cross cobbled streets, pass shuttered shops and sleepy cats, and within a few minutes, the sea will appear.
 It’s one of those arrivals that feels cinematic (yes, that’s the best way to describe it).

-Frequently Asked Questions About Visiting Cadaqués and Its Market
+Frequently Asked Questions About Visiting Cadaqués

 When is the market in Cadaqués held?